TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 <br>

-## Step 4: A Service that Require collection of other Services
+## Step 4: A Service that Requires collection of other Services

-Typical example of this is a `SniffFileProcessor` or `FixerFileProcessor` that collects all sniffers or fixers and runs them on a file.
-Both framework use tagged services, so we only collect them and pass them along.
+A typical example of this is a `SniffFileProcessor` or `FixerFileProcessor` that collects all sniffers or fixers and runs them on a file.
+Both frameworks use tagged services, so we only collect them and pass them along.

-**In Symfony**, we only set specific argument with tagged services:
+**In Symfony**, we only set specific arguments with tagged services:

 ```php
 $services->set(FileProcessor::class)